S-Vighnesh/Raspberry-Pi-Print-Server-NAS/README.md

 ## Contributing

-We welcome contributions to this project!
+I welcome contributions to this project!
 If you would like to contribute, please follow these steps:

 1. **Fork the Repository:**
    - Click the "Fork" button on the upper right corner of the repository page.